On the number of terms in the COS method for European option pricing: Overview: the COS method for option pricing

-There is a European option with maturity $T>0$ and payoff $g(S_{T})$ at $T$, where $g:[0,\infty)\to\mathbb{R}$.
-For example, a European put option with strike $K>0$ can be described by the payoff $g(x)=\max(K-x,0)$, $x\geq0$.
+There is a European option with maturity $T>0$ and payoff $w(S_{T})$ at $T$, where $w:[0,\infty)\to\mathbb{R}$.
+For example, a European put option with strike $K>0$ can be described by the payoff $w(x)=\max(K-x,0)$, $x\geq0$.

 In several places, we assume that the payoff function is bounded.
-The prices of European call options are not bounded, but can be obtained from the prices of put options by the put-call parity.
+The prices of European call options are not bounded.
+If we want to approximate the price of a call option with a certain error tolerance, we need only approximate the price of a put option within that error tolerance and apply the put-call parity.

+Fix some $t_{0}\in[0,T)$.
+The price of the European option with payoff $w$ at time $t_{0}$ is then given by

+Since we only consider European options, we will focus on the time-0 price of the option and set $t_{0}=0$ for the remainder of the article.

-Provided that the characteristic function $\varphi_{\log(S_{T})}$ of $\log(S_{T})$ is given in closed-form, the COS method is able to price the European option numerically very quickly as follows: we denote by
+If we know the characteristic function $\varphi_{\log(S_{T})}$ of $\log(S_{T})$ in closed form or we are able to obtain it numerically efficiently, the COS method is able to price the European option numerically very quickly, as follows: we denote by